Le Chevalier D'Eon: Critical reception

 Critics praised Le Chevalier D'Eon for its art design and animation.
 Tasha Robinson of Sci Fi Weekly praised the details in the designs, but stated that "the characters all have a flat-faced samey look; their costumes get far more attention than their faces, and the results are pretty but bland."
-Theron Martin of Anime News Network said "Background art varies a little more, from slightly rough to stunningly gorgeous, with some CG-crafted shots of Versailles rivaling even the exquisite detail of Gonzo's best work.
+Theron Martin of Anime News Network said, "Background art varies a little more, from slightly rough to stunningly gorgeous, with some CG-crafted shots of Versailles rivaling even the exquisite detail of Gonzo's best work.
 Though the series does use some still scenes, neither they nor any other short cuts can be found in the well-choreographed sword fights, where the attention to detail (especially in rare anime shots of critical footwork) and shifting perspectives more than makes up for slight failings elsewhere."
 Chris Beveridge of Mania.com said that the "detail and apparent accuracy in many scenes is just great to look at".
 Similarly, Brett D. Rogers of Frames Per Second magazine praised the design and animation, saying that they are "beautifully rendered in rococo and gothic style to create the look and feel of 18th-century France", though also stating that the "CGI is used to good result in reproducing the vast, opulent spaces of Versailles, but the transitions between these effects and the main body of animation are a bit coarse."
 The series' storyline earned mixed reactions from critics.
-Robinson complained that most of the series' storyline "falls flat", saying that it was "delivered too rapidly and with little affect".
-She also compared Le Chevalier D'Eon to GONZO's Gankutsuou, describing both series as "heavily talky yet fast-moving enough to be confusing."
-Martin praised the series' pacing, saying that it is "one of the true keys to the quality of this series".
+Robinson says that the series' storyline "falls flat," and is "delivered too rapidly and with little affect."
+She also compares Le Chevalier D'Eon to GONZO's Gankutsuou, because both series are "heavily talky yet fast-moving enough to be confusing."
+Martin, however, praised the series' pacing, saying that it is "one of the true keys to the quality of this series."